itristenx/nova-universe/README.md

 ### macOS Launcher

-Use the Electron launcher in `cueit-macos` to start the services with a single click.
-Run `./installers/make-installer.sh <version> [arch]` to build a `.pkg` installer and launch **CueIT** from Applications.
-Pass `arm64`, `x64` or `universal` as the optional architecture.
+Use the SwiftUI launcher in `cueit-macos-swift` to start the services with a single click.
+Run `./installers/make-installer.sh <version>` to build a `.pkg` installer and launch **CueIT** from Applications.
 All installer scripts reside in the `installers/` directory.
 See [docs/installers.md](docs/installers.md) for detailed instructions.
 Run `./installers/uninstall-macos.sh` to remove the app and `./installers/upgrade-macos.sh` to rebuild and reinstall.
-During development you can run `npm start` inside the folder to launch Electron without packaging.
+During development you can run `swift run` inside the folder to launch the app without packaging.

 The SwiftUI kiosk can only be built and run on macOS with Xcode installed.